 Practices in the scope of Tantra are called maithuna, meaning “to make two, one.“

-“Maithuna was originally developed as a method to awaken spiritual consciousness using sexuality and sensual intimacy,” says Rod.
-It is one of many practices in the Tantric discipline, and to separate it apart from the whole decreases its effect and power.
-Rod explained that many of these Western teachers had not properly studied Tantra from a learned master but rather took the sexual hook and ran with it to make money or for other selfish reasons.
-“Rather than teaching people how to discover the immense and extraordinary life that is possible through real and lasting self-realization, many teachers promoted orgasms—how to have as many as possible (for a woman) or none (for a man).
-It would have saved confusion if what they were teaching was simply called by its real name.”
+It is one of many practices in the Tantric discipline, and to separate it from the whole decreases its effect and power.
+Rod explains that many of these Western teachers had not properly studied Tantra from a learned master, but rather took the sexual hook and ran with it to make money or for other selfish reasons.

 Rod broke Tantra down even further.
 He explained that in the big picture of Tantra there are two schools: the right-handed path and the left-handed path.
 Both have the similar goal of “the realization of spiritual and worldly abundance,” but are different in their approaches.

 In 1987, Yoga Works opened on Montana Avenue and yoga started to increase in intensity with the introduction of Ashtanga.
-As Rod began studying different styles with different teachers, his practice and teaching became more athletic and challenging.
+Rod began studying different styles with different teachers.
+Which his practice and teachings became more athletic and challenging.
 Gary Kraftsow came later and brought the awareness of Viniyoga.
 “It validated what I knew before,” Rod admits.

 The study of Tantra can be so vast and specific that it is encouraged to have a teacher as a guide.
 After 17 years studying with Alan and Mani, Rod felt that that his time was respectfully completed.
 He spent a few years looking for his next teacher and found that in Pandit Rajmani Tigunait, the successor to Swami Rama’s lineage and leader of the Himalayan Institute.